Review repeat buys before money moves.

 How to position it: Start with read-only insight, exception routing, supplier performance evidence, and controlled draft packets.

-Caution: Keep autonomous ordering off until quality, traceability, export-control, and delegated-authority rules are explicit.
+Caution: Keep fully automatic ordering off until quality, traceability, export-control, and delegated-authority rules are explicit.

 Indy Chamber life sciences data